Koo-Jun-Lok/Koo_Portfolio/README.md

 ---
 After clone the repository

- Open Pages.html , then run the program
+ Open code > Pages.html , then run the program

  ---